 Located on the third floor of Health Services.

 Confidential information or care is available through individual appointments with a Nutritionist to discuss the many types of eating concerns you may have regarding yourself, a friend, roommate or teammate.
-Health Education also offers workshops, pamphlets, and reading materials covering these and related issues.
-Health Education services are free as part of your Health Services fee.
+Health Promotion also offers workshops, pamphlets, and reading materials covering these and related issues.
+Health Promotion services are free as part of your Health Services fee.

 University Health Services 401.863-3953